VictorPeters03/NewBox/README.md

-# NewBox by Team NewBox at NHL Stenden
+# NewBox by Team NewBox at NHL Stenden!